Margaret Randall: Biography

 Among her best-known books are Cuban Women Now, Sandino’s Daughters, Sandino’s Daughters Revisited, and When I Look into the Mirror and see You: Women, Terror and Resistance (all oral history with essay).

 Recent books include Che On My Mind (essay), The Rhizome as a Field of Broken Bones (poetry), and Haydée Santamaría, Cuban Revolutionary: She Led by Transgression (essays), .To Change the World: My Years in Cuba (memoir, with photos), Narrative of Power and First Laugh (essay), and Stones Witness, Their Backs to the Sea, My Town, Something's Wrong with the Cornfields, and Ruins (poems, with photos), and As If the Empty Chair / Como si la silla vacía (poems in tribute to the disappeared of Latin America, in bilingual edition, translations by Leandro Katz and Diego Guerra).
 Time’s Language: Selected Poems 1959-2018 was published by Wing’s Press in 2018.
 In 2020 Duke University Press brought out her memoir, I Never Left Home: Poet, Feminist, Revolutionary.

 Two of Randall’s photographs are in the Capitol Collection at the New Mexico State Capitol in Santa Fe.
 In 2017 she was awarded a medal for Literary Achievement by the state of Chihuahua, Mexico, in 2019 Poesía en Paralelo Cero gave her its Poet of Two Hemispheres Prize, and Casa de las Américas in Cuba gave her its prestigious Haydée Santamaría medal.
 That same year the University of New Mexico awarded her its Doctor Honoris Causa in Letters.
 In 2020 she won AWP’s George Garrett prize and Chapman University’s Paulo Freire distinction.

 Randall's four children are Gregory (born 1960), Sarah (born 1963), Ximena (born 1964), and Ana (born 1969).
 Her ten grandchildren are: Lía, Martín, Daniel, Ricardo, Sebastián, Juan, Luis Rodrigo, Mariana, Eli and Tolo.
 She has two great grandchildren: Guillermo and Emma Nahui.

-The desert of the U.S. Southwest is her spiritual home, and ancient ruins—here and in other parts of the world—are increasingly her greatest source of inspiration.